 Christmas Markets are perfect for finding that elusive Xmas gift for someone who has everything!
 You'll find traditional handicrafts, lighting, decorations, nutcrackers, candles, glass baubles, music boxes and wonderful edible treats!

 As well as exploring your Christmas Market of choice, make time to see some of the sights in the city you're visiting.
 These can vary from churches and museums to baroque palaces, shopping arcades and popular tourist attractions.

 The Christmas Markets miniguide by Door2Tour.com is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.
 You may share and distribute the image or PDF format of our miniguide online for the purposes outlined in this licence, but you must attribute Door2Tour.com as the author and provide a link back to this page.

-What better way to get into the Christmas Spirit than by visiting one of these great Christmas Markets which happen across Europe:
+What better way to get into the Christmas spirit than by visiting one of these great destinations in the UK and across Europe:

-Located in the centre of Bath, amid stunning architecture, this famous Christmas Market is a great way to immerse yourself in the Christmas Spirit.
-With a picture perfect backdrop of Bath Abbey and the Roman Baths this market consists of around 120 chalet stalls with a great selection of fantastic gift ideas, locally produced food and drink - you will be spoilt for choice when finding that unique Christmas gift.
+Located in the centre of Bath, amid stunning architecture, this famous Market is a great way to immerse yourself in the Christmas Spirit.
+With a picture perfect backdrop of Bath Abbey and the Roman Baths there are around 120 chalet stalls with a great selection of fantastic gift ideas, locally produced food and drink - you will be spoilt for choice when finding that unique Christmas gift.

 Set in the Old Quarter, Christmas is a fabulous time to visit this quaint German town.
 Beautifully decorated with twinkling Christmas lights, Rüdesheim is the perfect destination where you'll find a market consisting of 120 stalls selling a large collection of food and gifts perfect for that unique Christmas present.